-By this time, my host was staring at me in disbelief.
+By that time, my host was staring at me in openmouthed disbelief.
 I’d just rattled off the four or five species of western game that people pay big money to hunt.
 But I wasn’t finished.

-“After deer season wraps up, I usually do some predator hunting in the winter – calling for coyote and fox and bobcat.
-And while there aren’t dedicated seasons for them, we have huntable populations of feral pigs and aoudad, which you probably know as Barbary sheep.
+“After deer season wraps up, I usually do some predator hunting in the winter – calling for coyote and bobcat.
+Sometimes even fox.
+And while there aren’t seasons for them per se, we have huntable populations of feral pigs and aoudad, which you probably know as Barbary sheep.
 The feral pigs are thick in Oklahoma.
-In fact, in many places, they’re actually a nuisance.”
+In fact, in many places, they’re actually considered a nuisance.”

-If I didn’t have his attention before, I certainly did now.
+If I didn’t have his attention before, I certainly did after that comment.
 Bavarians sure love their boar hunting.

 “Then there are the migratory and upland bird seasons – duck and dove, quail and pheasant.
-Oh, and three species of turkey.”
+Oh, and three species of turkey, too.”

-He was particularly interested in the turkeys that populate the state so I pulled out my cel phone and showed him pictures of the Rio Grande and Eastern long beards that I’ve killed through the years.
-Then I described the snowy white fan of the Merriam’s Turkey found in Oklahoma’s panhandle.
+He was particularly interested in the turkeys that populate my home state so I pulled out my cel phone and showed him pictures of the Rio Grande and Eastern toms that I’ve taken through the years.
+Then I described the snowy white fan of the Merriam’s Turkey found in the westernmost reaches of Oklahoma’s panhandle.
 I could see my host practically booking a hunt in his head.

-“Why, you sound like a Professional Hunter in Africa listing all the game he has on license for a safari!”
+“Why, you sound like a Professional Hunter in Africa rattling options off his price list!”

-I’d never thought about hunting in Oklahoma that way, but he wasn’t wrong.
+I’d never thought about hunting in Oklahoma that way, but the man wasn’t wrong.
 And though I was starting to feel like I was bragging, I still wasn’t finished.

 “I should probably mention, too, that we have the opportunity to draw tags for controlled hunts.
 Some of those tags allow for the use of different weapons and some of them offer access to lands unavailable to hunt during regular seasons.”